 Make the Most of Your Social Security Benefit

-“Optimize your Social Security benefit for you and your spouse,” said Hegna.
+“Optimize your Social Security benefit for you and your spouse,” Hegna said.
 One of the best ways to optimize Social Security is to delay claiming your benefits.
 If you wait until age 70 to start collecting, you will be able to collect the maximum benefit.

 “This is the best money that money can’t buy,” he said.